Guidelines for Effective Professional and Academic Writing

 Citations and References

 It is also important to check the paper to make sure that the sources are cited correctly in text and in the reference list.
 It might be beneficial to have someone look over the citations section, especially for people new to academic writing.
-Finally, make sure that all the sources cited in text are in the reference list and vice versa.
+It is a good idea to make sure that all the sources cited in text are in the reference list and vice versa.

 It is acceptable to be a little repetitive in professional writing.
 The same information can often be appropriate in more than one place in your assignment or document.
 When writing a paper, start with an introduction that gives the reader a clear map of what to expect from the beginning of the paper to the end.
 Remember, this is not a mystery novel—it is okay to give away the ending at the beginning of the paper.